 • Preheat oven to 325 degrees F.

-• Saute the onions in olive oil at a medium-low temperature with the salt, pepper, and thyme until translucent for about 15 minutes.
-Keep the onions from browning by adjusting the heat down as needed.
+• Sauté the onions in olive oil at a medium-low temperature with the salt, pepper, and thyme until translucent for about 15 minutes.
+Keep the onions from browning by bringing the heat up on the onions and oil together.
+Adjusting the heat down as needed.

 • Add the Worcestershire sauce, chicken stock, and tomatoes and mix well.
 Let it cool to room temp.